 It's tomato season at the farmer's market.
-Every week I think I am buying too many but we make our way through al of them.
-I am so happy to be a part of a group of bloggers that are having a virtual TOMATO PARTY today!
-Follow #wesaytomatoes to see the celebration unfold.
+Every week I think I am buying too many but we make our way through all of them.

 I do not know why it took me so long to track down this recipe after being served three years ago.
 Of course it's a @clarkbar from @nytcooking; Tomato Crostata With Honey-Thyme Glaze.
 It all works so well together, the Summer sweet tomatoes, cornmeal in the crust (ours was GF), the thyme in the garlic oil to the use of sharp cheddar in the crust and as the base.
 Certainly you may use different cheese but I encourage you to try the cheddar the first time.
 Go, make this recipe...

 Here is the recipe from the NYTimes how I used it.
 The original link is above:

 - 1/2 cup cornmeal - I used Bob's Red Meal medium grind

 - ¼ teaspoon fine sea salt

 10 tablespoons cold unsalted butter cut into small cubes NOTE: the second time I made this, I did not make cubes small enough and the crust melted more in the oven and did not keep it's shape.

 - 1/2 cup extra-sharp Cheddar

 Make in a food processor or in a bowl as you would a pie crust.
 Mix the ingredients, pulse until granular.
 Add ice water 1 tablespoon at a time, up to 6 tablespoons, pulsing or mixing until mixture is just moist enough to hold together.
 Wrap dough as a ball, in plastic and flatten into a disk.
 Refrigerate at least 2 hours.